thecodeofdaniel/thecodeofdaniel.github.io/content/posts/fixing-boot-partition/index.md

 tags = ["Pop!_OS", "Bootloader"]
 +++

 ## Reason

-There have been many times where Windows, after an update, destroys my linux boot parition for whatever reason.
+There have been many times where Windows, after an update, destroys my linux boot partition for whatever reason.
 (Windows things 😒).
 Which then leads me to be unable to boot up Linux.
 On this tutorial we're going to fix that!

 ## Note!

 This is for an EFI-based system.
 Use the following command to find out.

 ```bash
 [ -d /sys/firmware/efi ] && echo "Installed in UEFI mode" || echo "Installed in Legacy mode"